Table of contents

 $ nc -n -v -l 9090

-On the client, design a command that will allow you to create a new client shell but on the server machine.
-In other words, what we’d like to happen is that after launching this command, the server will find itself with a full blown root shell running on the client, doing whatever it likes to that client.
+On the client, design a command that will allow you to create a new interactive client shell but on the server machine.
+In other words, what we’d like to happen is that after launching this command, the server will find itself with a full blown shell running on the client, doing whatever it likes to that client.

 Question sheet